pculllback/atml3-docs/source/index.html.md

    [hund_wort,prep=mit,case=Dat;Lower]
      - renders "mit dem hund", if the property hund_wort renders "Hund"
 ```
+Lower is a parameter that forces the rendered string of a container to be all lower case.

 ## On

-On is a container parameter that activates or deactivates according to a condition.

 ```atml3
    [Text:test;On,true=bool_property]